 recreation for us, either free or very cheap — a movie theater

-post library, music rooms (where you could check out any musical instrument
+post library, craft shops, music rooms (where you could check out any

-and practice on it), libraries, athletic fields, judo classes, bowling
+musical instrument and practice on it), libraries, athletic fields, judo

-alleys, a baseball team (the Vikings), the Teen Club, plus a huge selection
+classes, bowling alleys, a baseball team (the Vikings), the Teen Club, plus

 The Platenstraße area in Frankfurt was like Smurf Village; everybody lived

 in one place and it was just a couple blocks from the high school and main

 PX.
 When you walked to school in the morning you'd bump into all your

 friends.
 You could go outside any time, around the corner to the ball field

 bleachers (a popular hangout) or a couple more blocks to the Teen Club and